Landers, California: Politics

-In the United States House of Representatives, Landers is located in California's 8th congressional district, represented by Republican Jay Obernolte.
-In the 2016 presidential election, Landers (and the 8th District) were won by Republican candidate Donald Trump (by 55% to 40%) while San Bernardino County voted for Democratic candidate Hillary Clinton.
-The cycle repeated itself in 2020, with the incumbent, Trump, carrying the 8th District (54% to 44%) while Democratic nominee Joe Biden carried San Bernardino County.
+In the United States House of Representatives, Landers is located in California's 23rd congressional district, represented by Republican Jay Obernolte.

 Economy

 The U.S. Landers Post Office is located at Landers Lane and Reche Road, serving ZIP code 92285.
 A Loyal Order of Moose Lodge, community center (Belfield Hall), convenience store, elementary school, and recreational center with lighted ball field are also located in this rural desert community.
 The Landers Brew Co. occupies an old roadhouse originally built in 1948.
 There was once a Landers Airport, as well as one nearby at Giant Rock, both with short, packed dirt runways adequate for single engine aircraft.
 Neither facility is operational today.

 Astronomical Facilities

 There are two major amateur astronomical facilities in Landers: The Goat Mountain Astronomical Research Station (GMARS) and the Center for Solar System Studies (CS3).
 GMARS is owned by the Riverside Astronomical Society, and is one of the most ambitious installations of its kind in the world with over 23 observatories and a solar powered USGS seismic station.
 It also has over twenty telescope "pads" with electrical service that are used with field gear.
 For use by those pursuing scientific activities at GMARS, the facility has been assigned the international observatory code of G79.
 CS3 has nine robotic observatories and is primarily focused on asteroid research and photometric studies.
 The observatory codes assigned at CS3 include U80, U81 and U82.